vercel/next.js/docs/testing.md

 **Absolute Imports and Module Path Aliases**

-If your project is using [Module Path Aliases](https://nextjs.org/docs/advanced-features/module-path-aliases), you will need to configure Jest to resolve the imports.
-Considering the following paths:
+If your project is using [Module Path Aliases](https://nextjs.org/docs/advanced-features/module-path-aliases), you will need to configure Jest to resolve the imports by matching the paths option in the `jsconfig.json` file with the `moduleNameMapper` option in the `jest.config.js` file.
+For example:

 ```json
 // tsconfig.json or jsconfig.json